ignite/apps/_ignite-app-registry/README.md

 To add your app to the Ignite App Registry, follow these steps:

 1. **Fork the Repository**: Start by forking the `ignite/apps` repository to your own GitHub account.
-2. **Create a New Directory within `_ignite-app-registy`: Inside the repository and inside the directory `_ignite_app_registry`, create a new directory named after your app.
+2. **Set Up Your App Directory**: Inside the repository and inside the directory `_ignite_app_registry`, create a new directory named after your app.
 Ensure the name is unique and descriptive.
-3. **Add Your `app.json` File**: In your app's directory, add an `app.json` file.
+3. **Configure Your App**: In your app's directory, add an `app.json` file.
 This file should contain all the relevant details about your app according to the template provided below.
 4. **Submit a Pull Request**: Once you've added your app's directory and `app.json` file, submit a pull request to the original `ignite/apps` repository.
 Your pull request will be reviewed by the  maintainers, and once approved, your app will be listed in the registry.

 ## `app.json` File Structure**